Adversarial Bug Reports as a Security Risk in Language Model-Based Automated Program Repair: APR Defense Dimensions (RQ2)

 \textbf{Rigorous Review:} All APR-generated patches should undergo post-synthesis review---either manual, or automated via LLMs or static analyzers.
 These reviews can catch semantically harmful or malicious changes that passed earlier stages.

-\textbf{Red Teaming and Adversarial Evaluation.} As recommended by OWASP LLM-10, proactive adversarial testing is essential to evaluate the resilience of LLM-based systems.
+\textbf{Red Teaming and Adversarial Evaluation.} As recommended by OWASP LLM-10~\cite{owasp_top10}, proactive adversarial testing is essential to evaluate the resilience of LLM-based systems.
 APR pipelines should be periodically stress-tested using red-teaming approaches that simulate sophisticated adversarial bug reports.
 Our own attack dataset serves this function, but future work could integrate such testing directly into CI/CD pipelines or model validation routines.

-\textbf{Telemetry and Feedback Integration.} APR systems should emit runtime telemetry to detect suspicious usage patterns, such as repeated APR triggers from unknown users, high resource consumption on trivial issues, or consistent failure of downstream validations.
+\textbf{Telemetry and Feedback Integration.} APR systems should emit runtime telemetry to detect suspicious usage patterns, such as repeated APR triggers from unknown users, high resource consumption for trivial issues, or consistent failures in downstream validations.
 Integrating feedback loops between APR, CI, and review systems would enable anomaly detection and facilitate continuous improvement of both filters and synthesizers.

-\textbf{Patch Provenance and Authorship Tracking.} We recommend tracking metadata for APR-generated patches—including issue origin, APR agent identity, filtering results, and validation outcomes.
+\textbf{Patch Provenance and Authorship Tracking.} We recommend tracking metadata for APR-generated patches, including issue origin, APR agent identity, filtering results, and validation results.
 Such provenance data would support forensic analysis and allow maintainers to audit the behavior of automated contributors.
 This aligns with recent supply chain security efforts, including SLSA and Sigstore.

 \textbf{Toward APR Alignment.} Finally, enhancing the semantic alignment between reported issues and generated patches remains a key challenge.
 One promising direction is to augment APR prompts with project-specific policy constraints (e.g., ``never modify auth code,'' ``never revert CVE patches''), enforced either via prompt engineering or post-hoc validation.
-GitHub has recently added support for adding custom instructions for copilot on a per-repository basis~\cite{github_instructions} although their documentation does not show the security impact of these instructions.
+GitHub has recently added support for adding custom instructions for Copilot on a per-repository basis~\cite{github_instructions}, although their documentation does not show the security impact of these instructions.
 We view this as a critical future direction for safe deployment.